 Distinction between natural and unnatural is primarily a product of 20th century environmentalism resurrected from the fundamental 18th Century debate between Rousseau and Voltaire.
 In a letter to Rousseau after reading his book, The Social Contract, Voltaire wrote,

 “I have received your new book against the human race, and thank you for it.
 Never was such a cleverness used in the design of making us all stupid.
 One longs, in reading your book, to walk on all fours.
-But as I have lost that habit for more than sixty years, I feel unhappily the impossibility of resuming it.”
+But as I have lost that habit for more than online casino sixty years, I feel unhappily the impossibility of resuming it.”

 Everything is natural!
 Some try to blur the issue with euphemisms like “man-made”, without realizing that humans are natural and what they produce is natural.
 But that’s the issue, they don’t believe humans are natural.
 Consider the confused thinking and parallels with Rousseau in this statement by research biologist David Graber.